ibm-cloud-docs/containers/cs_ingress_comm_annotations.md

 Customize the deployment for ALBs that run the Kubernetes Ingress image by creating an `ibm-ingress-deploy-config` configmap.
 {: shortdesc}

-The following options are specific to ALBs that run the Kubernetes Ingress image.
-To modify default Ingress settings that apply to ALBs regardless of image type, such as to enable source IP preservation or configure SSL protocols, see [Modifying default Ingress settings](/docs/containers?topic=containers-ingress_annotation).
-{: tip}

 1. Get the names of the services that expose each ALB.
   ```